Styporaphidia: S.? hispanica

 S.? hispanica is also known only from a holotype, specimen number MCNA 9343.
 The specimen is composed of a partial isolated hindwing and a partial abdomen preserved in a small fragment of amber.
 The fossil was recovered from outcrops of the Escucha Formation in Moraza, part of the Province of Burgos in Northern Spain.
 S.? hispanica was first studied by group of paleoentomologists led by Ricardo Pérez-de la Fuente of the University of Barcelona and including Enrique Peñalver, Xavier Delclòs, and Michael S. Engel.
 Their 2012 type description of the species was published in the electronic journal ZooKeys.

 While little of the single specimen is preserved, the tip of the abdomen shows the insect was a male.
 Due to the proximity of the hindwing and abdomen the two are assumed to belong to the same individual.
 The section of hindwing present is 3.5 mm long and 2.5 mm wide.
 Pérez-de la Fuente and coauthors tentatively placed the species into Styporaphidia based on the presence of two crossveins in the pterostigma.
 Two crossveins is a feature that is found in few described snakeflies and the preserved vein structure indicates placement within Mesoraphidiidae.
 Since the base of the pterostigma is not preserved it is not possible to firmly place the species into Styporaphidia.
 The two species are distinguished the finer details of the wing veins.

+S. willmanni

+The holotype female for S. willmanni, CNU-RAP-LB-2017107 is preserved in the Capital Normal University College of Life Sciences collections in Beijing.
+The partially complete specimen is missing the distal half of the abdomen and most of the fore and hind wings on the left side.